I've been travelling a bit this summer and although I've been

 I would run from the beach to the corner store and buy Popsicles when we

-I would collect the river rocks from the creek that fed into the ocean, and then paint them with whimsical designs when I got home.
-On our next beach day I would walk door to door at the Venetian Court beach houses (the first condominium California sea side resort} trying to sell them as paper weights. {I think this was about the time when my career in the arts began.)
+I would collect river rocks from the creek that fed into the ocean, and then paint them with whimsical designs when I got home.
+On our next beach day I would walk door to door at the Venetian Court beach houses selling them as paper weights.
+I think this was about the time when my career in the arts began.😉

 This